I have succumbed to the most popular enquiry on here. ‘What stuff do you practice?’

 I don’t play a lot of authentic period instrument music these days but people do get in touch when they want difficult parts written by Bach & Handel to be played on modern instruments.
 Given a choice, without any denigration, I would rather do this than the established core of the symphonic repertoire.
 It is generally a little more involving even though partaking of the canonic repertoire does stimulate the hairs on the back of the neck.

 When brand new music comes along, I am all ears.
 New music can be hit and miss.
-You may be in an artistic cul-de-sac, you may never hear the ten minute BBC commission again (even though, as one piece did, it took two months to learn), or you may (as I have) suffered a playing injury from playing like a Barbarian!
+You may be in an artistic cul-de-sac, you may never hear the ten minute BBC commission again (even though, as one piece did, it took two months to learn), or you may (as I have) suffer the odd playing injury from time to time from playing like a Barbarian!

 I have ‘wandered’ into doing a lot of new or contemporary music.
 One of my most respected mentors says ‘if a piece isn’t improved by rehearsing it, then don’t bother taking any trouble!
 ‘For myself, I don’t think I’m so judgemental.
 Well alright but I would rather take part in case I miss the making of history.
 Something new could pass me by whilst I continue the old tried and trusted music and I always like to try new techniques and experience new sounds.